Kuuuube/Misc_Scripts/scripts_and_programs/random_dict_picker/README.md

 - `-m`: `flashcard` or `repeat`.
 Default: `flashcard`.

 - `-c`: Item count to display at once.
-Default: `1`.
-Use `0` to attempt to fill one full line in the terminal.
+Default: `1`. `0` will attempt to fill one full line in the terminal.
+Values <1 will attempt to fill a percent of the terminal size.

-- `--flip`: Flip keys and values.
+- `--flip`: Flip dict keys and values.

 - `-k`: Dict key padder.
 This string will be printed between each key.